jhui/jhui.github.io/_posts/2017-03-10-TensorFlow-Reading-data-threading-queues.markdown

 filename_queue = tf.train.string_input_producer(["iris_training.csv", "iris_training2.csv", "iris_training3.csv"])
 ```

 *string_input_producer* has options for shuffling and setting a maximum number of epochs.
-QueueRunner adds the whole list of filenames to the queue once for each epoch.
+QueueRunner adds the whole list of file names to the queue once for each epoch.
 Optional shuffling within an epoch (shuffle=True) provides a uniform sampling of files.

 #### A reader
 ```python